TeamHarTex/HarTex/web-fullstack/web/src/markdown/welcome.md

 # Welcome

-You&apos;ve found the HarTex Documentation!
-Whoever you may be, whether you&apos;re a HarTex user going through the documentation, or just someone intrigued wanting to take a deeper look, this Documentation&apos;s got you covered!
+You've found the HarTex Documentation!
+Whoever you may be, whether you're a HarTex user going through the documentation, or just someone intrigued wanting to take a deeper look, this Documentation's got you covered!

 This Documentation is [publicly hosted at GitHub](https://github.com/TeamHarTex/HarTex).
 Corrections and improvements are more than appreciated! <3